altmp/altv-types/docs/articles/index.md

 This is the documentation for getting started with developing JS resources.

-Read [Setup](setup.md) for setting up the basics.
+Read [Setup](setup.md) for setting up alt:V.

-Read [Create Resource](create-your-first-resource.md) for an information on how to create your first JS resource.
+Read [Create Resource](create-your-first-resource.md) for information on how to create your first JS resource.

 Read [Understanding Events](understanding-events.md) for an introduction on handling alt:V events.